chochain/eforth/README.md

 ### WASM

-* Note1: join waiting for long-running thread can block the main web browser causing it to stop responding.
-* Note2: Browser needs to receive Cross-Origin policies in resonse headerto support multi-threading, *./tests/cors.py* is provided to solve the issue.
+For multi-threading to work, browser needs to receive Cross-Origin policies [here for detail](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Opener-Policy) in the response header.
+A Python script *~/tests/cors.py* is provided to solve the issue.
+The same needed to be provided if you use other web server.

     > ensure you have Emscripten (WASM compiler) installed and configured
     > type> make wasm
-    > type> python3 tests/cors.py
+    > type> python3 tests/cors.py        # supports COOP
-    > from your browser, open http://localhost:80/tests/eforth.html
+    > from your browser, open http://localhost:8000/tests/eforth.html

 ### ESP32
 * Note: Most ESP32 are dual-core.
 However core0 is dedicated to WiFi and FreeRTOS house keeping.
 Forth tasks will be tied to core1 only.
 No performance gain running in parallel.
 So, singled-threaded does better.